OCA/rma/rma_sale_stock_restocking_fee_invoicing/README.rst

 If the RMA operation uses "Refund Action" is different than "Update Quantities"

--  A restocking fee invoice is automatically created at reception.
+- A restocking fee invoice is automatically created when the last move of the reception chain is validated.

 Bug Tracker
 ===========